caspervonb/deno-web/README.md

-# web - launch web browsers
+# Web - Launch web browsers

-The web module lets you spawn web browsers from the deno runtime.
+The `web` module lets you spawn web browsers from the deno runtime with ease.

 ## Example